RN to MD: How to Transition from Nurse to Doctor

 A nurse provides patient care, while a doctor diagnoses and treats medical conditions.
 Doctors typically have more autonomy and a broader scope of practice.

-A Bachelor of Science in Nursing (BSN) can fulfill the prerequisite requirements for medical school, however this is not guaranteed.
-You may need to complete additional prerequisite courses in sciences like chemistry and physics.
-Contact the MUA admissions department to learn more.
+A Bachelor of Science in Nursing (BSN) may fulfill the prerequisite requirements for medical school, however this is not guaranteed.
+Each medical school’s admissions requirements are different, and you could need to complete additional prerequisite courses in the sciences, like biology and chemistry.
+Learn more about the prerequisite courses for the MUA MD program.